NSS-Day-Cohort-49/book5-persistent-data-pizza/README.md

-TODO now:
+TODO now for Orders:

-1. Write a function for fetching the data
+1. Write functions for fetching the data
+  1. Make an HTTP request to the db to get orders data
-  1. Make an HTTP request to the db to get sizes data
+  1. Make an HTTP request to the db to get orders_toppings data
   1. Turn the returned data into a JS array of objects
-  1. Change the application state to the newly fetched sizes data
+  1. Change the application state to the newly fetched orders and orders_toppings data
-1. Call that function (fetchSizes) in main.js <-- When?
+1. Call those function (fetchOrders and fetchOrdersToppings) in main.js <-- When?
 1. Create the html wording that iterates over that data ( prolly using map )
-1. Display the sizes data as HTML in the browser as a form
+1. Display the orders data as HTML in the browser as a list

 Timeline from the moment the app loads
 1. Fetch the data from the database